ibm-cloud-architecture/refarch-cloudnative-kubernetes/docs/openshift/README.md

 #### 4. Deploy BlueCompute to OpenShift Project
 To deploy the `bluecompute-ce` YAML files, use the command below:

 ```bash
 oc apply --recursive --filename bluecompute-os
 ```

-And just like that, you have deployed all of `bluecompute-ce` into an OpenShift cluster!
-To check on the status to see if they are up and running, run the following command:
+Voilà, you have deployed all of `bluecompute-ce` into an OpenShift cluster!
+To check on its status to confirm they are up and running, run the following command:

 ```bash
 oc get pods | grep -v test
 ```

 You may need to run the above command multiple times to get an updated status for all pods.
-If you get an output similar to the following, then all the pods are up and running!
+Once you have an output similar to the following, then all the pods are up and running!

 ```bash
 NAME                                               READY     STATUS      RESTARTS   AGE